wardhaheck/mac-bootstrapper/README.md

 The bootstrap aims to be complete while staying as agnostic as possible.
-For example, it doesn't install any browser, because it's all too often a personal choice.
+For example, it doesn't install any browser, which all too often is a personal choice.

 All tasks are grouped into 3 (three) major tags: